 Occupation transitions could increase by as much as 25% by 2030, and 100 million workers may need to switch occupations by 2030 (Lund et al., 2021).
 Recent McKinsey research concluded that those with higher levels of education are better prepared for changes in the workplace (Dondi et al., 2021).
 Now that the pandemic has blurred the longtime distinction between traditional and online degree credentials, your next step is to choose the best online Bachelor’s Degree in Business Administration using the guidelines provided in this article.

-Employers nowadays treat a degree earned on-campus and a degree earned online as of equal value.
+Employers nowadays treat a degree earned on-campus and a degree earned online as of equal value–even doctorate degrees, such as doctorate in education online, are recognized to be on the same footing as their traditional counterparts in terms of quality.
 Some employers would even give additional credit to degrees earned online because of the self-efficacy and self-regulation qualities that it adds to the overall profile of the applicant.
 It has been established that academic self-efficacy is present among online students that are able to thrive and complete their degree online (Yokoyama, 2019).
 Employers view online graduates as possessing amazing time management skills, initiative, motivation, high-level of self-discipline, and being very knowledgeable and comfortable with technology—skills that are needed in the post-pandemic world of work.